zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/_index.md

 - [Configuring GitLab with group-level Kubernetes cluster](/handbook/customer-success/demo-systems/tutorials/getting-started/configuring-group-cluster/)
 - [Create a Jenkins Pipeline (Deprecated, Educational only)](/handbook/customer-success/demo-systems/tutorials/integrations/create-jenkins-pipeline/)

-## Sample Data

-Historically, there has not been a consistent set of demo data.
-Each of our Solutions Architects are responsible for creating their own demo data or forking projects from other team members.

-See the handbook page for [Demo Readiness](/handbook/solutions-architects/demonstrations/#demo-readiness) and [Existing Demonstrations](/handbook/solutions-architects/demonstrations/#existing-demonstrations) to get started.

-Please see the <a href="https://gitlab.com/gitlab-com/customer-success/solutions-architecture-leaders/sa-initiatives/-/issues">Solutions Architecture Initiatives issue tracker</a> for more information on the crowd sourced OKRs that are in progress and the development of our [Communities of Practice](/handbook/customer-success/initiatives/communities-of-practice/).

 ## Projects and Code Repositories